-Asus GeForce GTX, NVidia CUDA and hardware acceleration h.264
+Asus GeForce GTX, Nvidia CUDA and hardware acceleration h.264

 We often get questions about which graphics cards to choose for better work of a video surveillance system.
 That’s why we decided to create a list of models recommended by our technical specialists.